 - Passive Transport: Slow process.

-- Active Transport: Disrupts equilibrium, cell membrane passage.
+- Principle of Working:- Active Transport: Disrupts equilibrium, cell membrane passage.

 - Passive Transport: Maintains equilibrium, cytosol-extracellular environment.